Paul Chelimo: 2016 Olympics 5000m Silver

-2016 Olympics

 Chelimo ran a personal best 13:19.54 in the prelim of the 5000 metres at the 2016 Summer Olympics.
 During the final he stayed near the lead the entire race, withstanding every attack three Ethiopian teammates were trying to throw against eventual winner Mo Farah.
 When Farah launched his final kick to win the race, Chelimo was the last to follow Farah, looking, for a few moments at the head of the final stretch, like he would be the only one able to outsprint Farah to the line.
 Farah pulled away and Chelimo followed him across the finish line.
 On the scoreboard, he was initially announced as the silver medal winner.
 Then his name was removed from the results, along with Canadian Mohammed Ahmed and Ethiopian Muktar Edris.
 Chelimo had exchanged elbows with both of them during the final turn.
 Video showed Chelimo stepping inside of the track.
 Hagos Gebrhiwet was elevated to second place, American Bernard Lagat was elevated to third.
 The United States appealed and the medal was reinstated, with Edris, the initiator of the contact remaining disqualified.
 He set a new personal best of 13:03.90 in the race.
 Chelimo's medal was the first for the US in the event since Bob Schul and Bill Dellinger in the 1964 Summer Olympics, held in Tokyo.